 In 2012, under the direction of Dr. Kurtzberg, the Carolinas Cord Blood Bank received FDA approval for DuCord, a stem cell product derived from umbilical cord blood, for use in transplants between unrelated donors and recipients.
 Dr. Kurtzberg currently holds several INDs for investigational clinical trials.

-Dr. Kurtzberg has published over 300 peer-reviewed papers, multiple chapters and scientific reviews.
+Dr. Kurtzberg has published over 300 peer-reviewed papers, chapters and scientific reviews.
 She is a member of the American Society of Hematology, the American Association of Blood and Marrow Transplantation, the American Society of Pediatric Hematology/Oncology, the International Society of Cellular Therapies, the Pediatric Blood and Marrow Transplant Consortium (PBMTC), and other organizations.

 She serves on the Board of the Foundation of Accreditation of Cellular Therapies, co-chairs the National Marrow Donor Program’s Cord Blood Advisory Group and is a member of the Advisory Council of Blood Stem Cell Transplantation to Health and Human Services.
 Dr. Kurtzberg was awarded a Lifetime Achievement Award from the PBMTC in 2012.